Does Red Light Therapy Help With Hyperpigmentation?

 Correct Distance and Positioning for Optimal Results

+The optimal distance for red light therapy is typically between 6-12 inches from the skin.
 Position the device directly at the affected area, ensuring that it remains steady for even light exposure.

 Enhancing Results with a Complementary Skincare Routine